ISO 9001:2015 Clause 4 Context of the Organization

 - the scope of the QMS (including details of the product lines and related sites, departments, divisions, etc. that are covered by it).

 - the organization’s main processes for its product realization or service delivery activities (such as design, manufacture, and delivery), for the product lines that are covered,

 - any ISO 9001 requirement that has been excluded

 (It should be noted that the scope of registration/certification is not the same as the certificate that is awarded to the organization after successful demonstration of conformity to ISO 9001.
 The certificate will usually include a synthesized description of the scope of registration/certification, but not the details of the ISO 9001 requirements that have been excluded; however, it may include a note to refer to the fact that the exclusions are detailed in the organization’s Quality Manual.)

 It is essential that a scope of registration/certification be drafted by the organization prior to applying for registration/certification.
-This should then be analysed by the CRB during the Stage 1 audit, for appropriate planning of the Stage 2 audit.
-It is responsibility of the auditor:
+This should then be analyzed by the CRB during the Stage 1 audit, for appropriate planning of the Stage 2 audit.
+It is the responsibility of the auditor:

 - to verify that this scope defines any excluded requirements from ISO 9001, and that justification for such exclusions is provided and is reasonable.

-As an additional measure to combat potential confusion among customers and end users, the scope of registration/certification should be clearly defined in the organisation’s Quality Manual and any publicly available documents (this includes, for example promotional and marketing material).
-However, promotional statements should never be included in the scope of registration/ certification itself.
+As an additional measure to combat potential confusion among customers and end users, the scope of registration/certification should be clearly defined in the organization’s Quality Manual and any publicly available documents (this includes, for example, promotional and marketing material).
+However, promotional statements should never be included in the scope of registration/ certification.

 An example of how a scope could be derived